appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 Follow the steps below to paginate the responses and request smaller chunks of data at a time:

 1. Enable the Server Side Pagination property for the List
-2. Call the query via the onPageChange event.
+2. Call the query on the onPageChange event listener.
 3. Calculate the required pageOffset using the pageSize and pageNo property as shown below:

 ```javascript